Why study this course?

 A dedicated tutor will provide you with support throughout your training, while school placements will provide you with hands-on practical experience in the classroom.

-Successful graduates of our PGCE Secondary courses achieve high results, with 95% receiving an Ofsted good or outstanding grade by the end of the course.
+Successful graduates of our PGCE secondary courses achieve high results, with almost 100% passing the course.
 Department for Education (DfE) bursaries are available for this course.

 You’ll learn to equip pupils with a strong command of the spoken and written word, and to promote high standards of language and literacy.
 This will also help develop school pupils’ love of literature and reading for their own enjoyment.